EmilHvitfeldt/ISLR-tidymodels-labs/docs/04-classification.md

 ## Naive Bayes

 We will now fit a Naive Bayes model to the `Smarket` data.
-For this, we will be using the `naive_bayes()` function to create the specification and also set the `usekernel` argument to `FALSE`.
+For this, we will be using the `naive_Bayes()` function to create the specification and also set the `usekernel` argument to `FALSE`.
 This means that we are assuming that the predictors `Lag1` and `Lag2` are drawn from Gaussian distributions.

 Once the model is specified, the fitting process is exactly like before